lijinbio/HaMiP/README.md

 | Gawk | https://www.gnu.org/software/gawk |
 | MOABS | https://github.com/sunnyisgalaxy/moabs |

+## Documentation

+CMSIP takes in a configuration file for input data and program parameters.
+CMSIP can be run end-to-end, starting from raw FASTQ files to peak calling and differential hydroxymethylation identification.
+One can also start the pipeline from intermediate steps.
+For example, using alignment files as input so that mapping steps will be skipped.

-## Example configuration file
+### Example configuration file

-An example configuration is [`cms.yaml`](https://github.com/lijinbio/cmsip/blob/master/cms.yaml) under the root of this repository.
+An example configuration is [`cms.yaml`](https://github.com/lijinbio/cmsip/blob/master/cms.yaml) under the root of this repository at https://github.com/lijinbio/cmsip.